-Middle grade students shall participate in a career and education planning course during the seventh or eighth grade.
+- I. Middle grade students shall participate in a career and education planning course during the sixth, seventh or eighth grade.
+The course must be internet-based, customizable to each student, and include research-based assessments to assist with determining educational and career options and goals.
 Career exploration shall be included in the curriculum.
-The purpose of this course shall be to enable students and parents to develop realistic academic achievement and career goals for postsecondary experience.
-By the end of the course, each student shall have completed a four (4) to five (5) year academic and career goals.
+The purpose of this course shall be to enable students and parents to develop a personalized academic achievement and career goals for postsecondary experience. - II.
+The academic and career plan shall include - A. A destination; - B. A major area of interest; - C. A list of courses to meet the requirements of the destination and major area of interest. - D. A detailed explanation of the requirements for earning a high school diploma designation. - E. The requirements for each scholarship in the Florida Bright Futures Scholarships Program - F. The requirements for state university and Florida College System institution admission. - G. Opportunities available to earn college credit in high school, including Advanced Placement courses; the International Baccalaureate Program; the Advanced International Certificate of Education Program; dual enrollment, including career dual enrollment; and career education courses.

-The academic and career plan shall include

-A destination;

-A major area of interest;

-A list of courses to meet the requirements of the destination and major area of interest.
+III.
 Destinations shall include

-Four (4) year college or university, community college plus university, or military academy degree;

-Two (2) year postsecondary degree;

-Postsecondary career certificate;

-Immediate employment or entry level military; or
+- A. Four (4) year college or university, community college plus university, or military academy degree; - B. Two (2) year postsecondary degree; - C. Postsecondary career certificate; - D. Immediate employment or entry level military; or

-A combination of any of these destinations.
+- E. A combination of any of these destinations. - IV.
 The destinations shall accommodate the needs of exceptional education students to the extent appropriate for individual students.
-These students may follow the courses outlined in the Student Progression Plan.

-Completion of the academic and career plan shall be required for promotion to grade nine (9).

-Secondary schools shall ensure that students and parents are aware of the destinations and the process of developing and revising academic plans.

-The District shall encourage the business community to support career preparation by providing internships and apprenticeships.

-Each high school principal shall

-Designate an instructional or administrative staff member to serve as a specialist who will

-- A. Coordinate the use of student achievement strategies; - B. Assist teachers in integrating academic and career curricula, using technology, providing feedback about student achievement and implementing career and technical preparation programs; - C. Coordinate the review of academic plans; and - D. Coordinate the collection and retention of signed academic plans. - E. Implement strategies to improve reading, writing and mathematics skills and eliminate deficiencies in these areas. - F. Ensure that each student shall have an academic advisor if parental involvement is not evident.
+These students may follow the courses outlined in the Student Progression Plan. - V. Completion of the academic and career plan shall be required for promotion to grade nine (9). - VI.
+Secondary schools shall ensure that students and parents are aware of the destinations and the process of developing and revising academic plans. - VII.
+The District shall encourage the business community to support career preparation by providing internships and apprenticeships. - VIII.
+Each high school principal shall - A. Designate an instructional or administrative staff member to serve as a specialist who will - 1.
+Coordinate the use of student achievement strategies; - Assist teachers in integrating academic and career curricula, using technology, providing feedback about student achievement and implementing career and technical preparation programs; - 3.
+Coordinate the review of academic plans; and - 4.
+Coordinate the collection and retention of signed academic plans. - B. Implement strategies to improve reading, writing and mathematics skills and eliminate deficiencies in these areas.

+Ensure that each student shall have an academic advisor if parental involvement is not evident